Guardianship and Decision Making

 - there is a dispute about the decision.

-What happens if there is a disagreement between an adult’s guardian and other people involved in making decisions for them?
+What happens if there is a disagreement between an adult’s guardian and other people involved in making decisions for the adult?

-Disputes or disagreements between guardians, administrators or attorneys can be referred to the Office of the Public Guardian and settled through mediation.
+Disputes or disagreements between guardians, administrators or attorneys can occur.
+The Public Guardian may also offer mediation to help resolve the disagreement.
+The Public Guardian can be contacted at: Office of the Public Guardian

 If mediation fails to resolve a disagreement about a health matter, the Public Guardian has the authority to make the decision but must advise QCAT of the details of the decision made.
 All parties should work closely together to ensure the best interests of the adult.